coachtinho/coachtinho.github.io/content/pages/about.md

 draft: false
 ---

 Hello!
-I am a college student currently finishing my Msc in Cyber-Security.
+I am a Cyber-Security major working as a Cloud Security engineer at NOS Comunicações.
 In this website you will find my writeups for CTF challenges that I solved and possibly some fun projects as well.
 I hope that you can learn something from them.